rachel-ng/bubble-tanks/README.md

   These also come with cooldowns which are indicated by the 4 circles next to the health and EXP bars.

 Have Fun!

+## Features
+* The ability to move around and shoot with keyboard and mouse.
+* The ability to kill enemies or get klled.
+* Different player models that change as you progress.
+* Transfering between different rooms with their own enemies.
+* Have a health and experience bar to indicate progress.
+* A map to show current location and where you have been.

+## Features after Demo
+* Special attacks that deal massive damage on enemies.
+* Unique bosses with their own patterns of attack.
+* Picking your own upgrades to fight enemies with.
+* A win and losing screen.
+* A better looking map.
+* Map boundries.

 ## Bugs That Do Not Affect Gameplay
 * When transfering between rooms, you can catch a glimpse of what is in the other room before transfering.